fwhelan/fwhelan.github.io/contact.markdown

 If you are interested in positions within the Lab, email Fiona your CV, and a short statement of interest.

 <h3>Open Positions</h3>
+The Whelan lab is currently recruiting MRes students.
+Learn more about the programme <a href="https://www.nottingham.ac.uk/life-sciences/study-with-us/postgraduate-research/mres-and-phds.aspx">here</a>.

-Currently, there are no open positions in the lab.
-However, we are always interested in individuals who would like to apply for scholarships or fellowships.
+Additionally, we are always interested in individuals who would like to apply for scholarships or fellowships.
 Some options of funding opportunities follow:

 <h4>Postdoctoral Fellowships:</h4>
 <ul>